dhbloo/pytorch-nnue-trainer/README.md

 accelerate launch train.py -c configs/train_config.yaml
 ```

-Examples of config file can be found in `configs/example`.
+Some examples of config file can be found in `configs/example`.

 #### Resuming from a checkpoint